 DON'T: Post on your latest presents on social media

-While it can be tempting to show off your cool new gadgets on social media, doing so could make your household a target for potential thieves.
+While it can be tempting to show off your cool new and expensive gadgets on social media, doing so could make your household a target for potential thieves.
+I know what you're thinking, 'my friends aren't thieves'.
+That may well be the case, but what about the people who see your posts that you don't know about?
+A comment by your friend on your post may turn up in the feeds of their friends.
 The same goes for any of you travelling to far-flung destinations over the holidays – those cute photos of you on the beach are a clear signal that your home is empty and ripe for the picking!
+If you are desperate to post, wait till you get back safely home before doing so.

 DO: Flatten boxes of brands and dispose of in the recycling bin

-Recycling any cardboard packaging that your Christmas presents came in is good for the environment and your home security.
-We recommend placing any branded packaging at the bottom of your recycling bin, preferably under some old newspapers.
-That way, if anyone tries to have a rummage around in your wheelie bin, they’ll have to go to some effort to figure out if you’d added any fun gadgets to your household that they might like to appropriate.
+Recycling any cardboard packaging that your Christmas presents came in is always good for the environment and your home security.
+We recommend placing any branded (and expensive) packaging at the bottom of your recycling bin, preferably under some old newspapers.
+That way, if anyone tries to have a rummage around in your wheelie bin, they’ll have to go through some effort to figure out if you’d added any fun gadgets to your household that they might like to appropriate.

 DON'T: Drive drowsy

 Did you know that driving when you’re sleep-deprived can be as dangerous as driving whilst drunk?
-If you’ve got some late nights planned for the holiday season, make sure you’re not driving home; stay the night on a friend’s couch or treat yourself to a hotel room and make a true event of it!
+Your reaction time drops and you become at risk of microsleep along the route (not good).
+So, if you’ve got some late nights planned for the holiday season, make sure you’re not driving home; stay the night on a friend’s couch or treat yourself to a hotel room and make a true event of it!

 DO: Update your contents insurance policy